poolpog/bash-otp/README.md

 This is basically "Authy for the CLI"

-Automatically copies (using modifier "-c") the token into your computer's copy buffer
+Automatically copies the token into your computer's copy buffer.
+Just paste it anywhere.

 This script supports both encrypted and plain-text token files, but my recommendation is to use encryption.